samcraigjohnson/notification-service/README.md

 There are a few things missing in the live example:
 - Enable/Disable notifications
 - User authentication/specific user delivery
+- Enqueing messages to SQS or other worker queue

 It is only meant as a example for the core concepts of the architecture.